chengxilo/iggy/foreign/go/README.md

-# Tests

-Use ginkgo to run e2e tests.
+# Go SDK for Iggy